 As much as I love exploring a city on foot, sometimes it’s nice to pick the pace up a little bit and see more of your destination.
 I’m not talking about running – don’t be crazy- but, rather, cycling!
 A cycle ride (especially when there are not too many hills) can actually be quite relaxing.
 You can breathe in the fresh air and get your heart racing but not too much so as to knacker you out (like when I run).

 Now that my old, rickety bike is back with me in London I’ve been going for a few more cycling rides and it’s got me thinking about other places I can explore by bike.
 Somewhere with some sunshine…

 That led me to the island of Mallorca which is pretty perfect for cyclists!

-Best known for its beaches and sheltered coves, Majorca is also known for its year round sunshine.
-With an average of 300 days of sunshine a year, a cycle in the rain while there is pretty unlikely!
+Best known for its beaches and sheltered coves, Majorca is also known for its year-round sunshine.
+With an average of 300 days of sunshine a year, a cycle in the rain while it is pretty unlikely!